 3.2.6.
 Council fleet vehicles

-To assist in meeting the demands and expectations placed on the Council's leadership team, access to two Council fleet vehicles shall be provided for use by the Lord Mayor and Deputy Lord Mayor.
+To assist in meeting the demands and expectations placed on the Council's leadership team, access to Council fleet vehicles or a driver service shall be offered for use by the Lord Mayor and Deputy Lord Mayor.